The beaches of South Korea face the threat of development, rising seas - ExBulletin

+The beaches of South Korea face the threat of development, rising seas

-GANGNEUNG / SAMCHEOK, South Korea, Nov 19 (Reuters) – For years, South Korea’s crystal clear blue water and soft sand of Sacheonjin Beach have been favored by surfers and holidaymakers seeking a more relaxed experience than the more crowded options. people on the east coast.
+GANGNEUNG, South Korea: For years, South Korea’s crystal clear blue water and soft sand of Sacheonjin Beach have been favored by surfers and vacationers looking for a quieter experience than the more crowded options on the east coast.

 But Choi Jong-min, who runs a guest house in Sacheonjin, was shocked when high waves left large parts of the beach this year, including during a typhoon in August.